 Analytics solutions can help with this task as well, for instance by identifying key pharma and tech influencers and designing influence-based marketing strategies reaching beyond healthcare professionals.
 Such an approach could effectively tie a brand to the notion of innovation.
 A more targeted PR plan would enhance the company’s image of being customer-centric and will take advantage of the current trend in the sector to shift from product-centricity to patient-centricity.

-In this way, utilising analytics tools should become a priority not only for medical researchers, but also for communications professionals who want their brands to stay ahead of newly emerged competition.
+In this way, utilising analytics tools should become a priority not only for medical researchers but also for communications professionals who want their brands to stay ahead of the newly emerged competition.